Azraelx0/SEC335/Week3/LOLBins.md

 - Forward all logs to a centralized, hardened SIEM/logging server on a segmented network — both advisories emphasize this, since Volt Typhoon selectively clears local logs (Event ID 1102) to cover their tracks; centralized forwarding preserves a copy regardless.

 **Group Policy / Account Hardening**
-- Enforce least privilege: this lab's own Task 2 findings showed only one non-default account (azrael) held local administrator rights — regularly audit and minimize Administrators group membership.
+- Enforce least privilege: this lab demonstrates that several of these LOLBins require privilege escalation to make the exploit possible.
+Perform regular audits and minimize Administrators group membership.
-- Disable or rename default Administrator and Guest accounts where feasible.
+- Disable or rename default Administrator and Guest accounts if/when possible.
-- Require phishing-resistant MFA for all privileged accounts, per both advisories' mitigation guidance.
+- Require phishing-resistant MFA for all privileged accounts as recommended by both advisories' mitigation guidance.
-- Limit and closely monitor RDP usage, since Volt Typhoon's primary lateral movement method was RDP with compromised administrator credentials.
+- Limit and closely monitor RDP usage as Volt Typhoon's primary lateral movement method was RDP with compromised administrator credentials.
-- Ensure Windows Defender Tamper Protection remains enabled at all times in production environments — this lab's own certutil testing (Task 3) demonstrated that real-time content scanning is a meaningful detection layer that Tamper Protection helps preserve against being disabled by an attacker with local admin access.

 #### Questions: